oliviermirat/ZebraZoom/README.md

 - wellNumber must be the number of the well on which to launch this analysis (please note that well numbers start at 0 (not at 1)).
 If you set wellNumber to -1, the analysis will be launch on all wells.<br/>

+Important note: this command will only work if you have previously launched the command "python -m zebrazoom dataPostProcessing sleepVsMoving etc..." with the exact same value for the parameter videoName.<br/>

 <H4 CLASS="western">Calculating the number of sleeping and moving frames in-between two specified times:</H4>

 This can be done with the command:<br/><br/>